-If you are traveling to New Orleans in the United States in the near future, be sure to plan a day trip to explore the surrounding Louisiana countryside.
+If you are traveling to New Orleans in the United States in the near future, be sure to plan a day trip from New Orleans to explore the surrounding Louisiana countryside.
 Take an unforgettable Swamp tour and visit one of the beautiful historic plantations.

 New Orleans is a vibrant city with a lot to experience, but the surrounding area is also worth a visit.
 This can offer the perfect change from the busy city.

 ** Disclaimer: This post contains affiliate links.
 That means we can receive a commission if you buy something that we really recommend.
 There are no extra costs you and it supports our blog.
 Thank you. **